FineUploader/fine-uploader/readme.md

             <td>autoUpload</td>
             <td>boolean</td>
             <td>true</td>
-            <td>Set to false if you want to be able to begin uploading selected/queued files later, by calling uploadStoredFiles().</td>
+            <td>Set to false if you want to be able to begin uploading selected/queued items later, by calling uploadStoredFiles().</td>
         </tr>
         <tr>
             <td>formatFileName</td>
             <td>function</td>
             <td>(see source code)</td>
-            <td>By default, this function limits the filename displayed in the UI or error messages to 33 characters,
+            <td>By default, this function limits the name displayed in the UI or error messages to 33 characters,
-            plus 3 ellipses separating the first several and the last several characters of the file name.
-Override this function if you want more control over the display of file names.</td>
+            plus 3 ellipses separating the first several and the last several characters of the item name.
+Override this function if you want more control over the display of item names.</td>
         </tr>
     </tbody>
 </table>